-Note: The instructions through the rest of this course will detail Node.js.
-If you would prefer to complete this course in Python, visit our Github page here.
+Note: The instructions through the rest of this tutorial will detail Node.js.
+If you would prefer to complete this tutorial in Python, visit our Github page here.

-Welcome to module 3 of our introductory course on building an engaging Alexa skill.
-In this module, we'll learn how to create a skill which we will name “Cake Walk”.
+Welcome to module 3 of our introductory tutorial on building an engaging Alexa skill.
+In this module, we'll learn how to create a skill which we will name “Cake Time"

 Time required: 5-10 minutes

 What you’ll learn:

 With this tutorial, you will build Cake Time, a simple skill that:

 At the end of module 3, your first Alexa skill will say “Hello!
 Welcome to Cake Time.
 That was a piece of cake!
 Bye!”

 The skill is simple to use yet a bit complex to build.
 The burden is on us, the skill builder, to make the interaction simple and natural.
 One way to make it as natural as possible is to mimic human conversational patterns.
 Humans have memory so your skill should too.
 It would be frustrating if your best friend always had to ask your name (which may be a sign that they really aren't your best friend at all).
 While you could build cake time in a day, because of its complexity you'll build cake time over four modules in this course.

 Once you've completed this course; you'll have built a skill that is useful, simple, and sticky.
 Useful skills provide value to users.
 For this skill Cake Time is fun and useful to users by celebrating their birthday with a count down.
 Cake Time is also a great example of a sticky skill, which retains the user's interest and inspires them to keep coming back.
 Cake Time encourages our user to keep checking in until their special day.
 Let's get started!

 If this is your first time building an Alexa skill, we recommend completing this module and the next three, which walk you through all the necessary steps.